Fayetteville construction projects may affect commutes to and from work

 - Martin Luther King Boulevard between South School Avenue and College Avenue.
 Workers will mill and place asphalt over the road.
 Drivers will not be able to access it from 6:00 a.m. to 4:00 p.m. on Monday, July 22 until Friday, July 26.

 - Old Wire Road from North Oak Bailey Drive to Highway 265.
 The city will build an underground walking trail that assistant transportation manager for the city, Keith Shreve said will be a benefit to both drivers and pedestrians.
-The section of road will be closed 24 hours a day until August 9.
+The section of road will be closed until August 9.

 Shreve said the city is grateful for the patience of residents while these projects are completed.
 He said the goal is to have everything done before University of Arkansas students start the fall semester, but that rain could delay construction.